amkanesh/amkanesh.github.io/projects/mayageneticalgo.md

 ## Role and Responsibilities

-This was a solo project.
+This was a solo project, developed over the course of half a semester.
 With some guidance from the professor, I was free to develop the system however I wanted.

 ## The Takeaways